 Overland Journal published its first issue in the Spring of 2007.

-Overland Journal has grown from 98 pages to 128 pages in less than three years.
+Overland Journal has grown from 96 pages to 140 pages.

 Overland Journal limits advertising content to 30% in each issue, well below the industry norm.
 We do not accept advertising for products unrelated to our mission, and ads must conform to our design standards and philosophy.

 Our equipment reviews are objective, and based on extensive field tests.
 Our feature tests in each issue include an editor's choice and a value award, and the products are reevaluated after a year of further service.
 Another category, Best of Breed, showcases only superlative products chosen by our editors.